otagobioinformaticsspringschool/wrangling-genomics-nesi/episodes/01-background.md

 <!-- can add some additional info relevant to interplay of hypermutability and Cit+ adaptations, but keep it simple for now -->

+## Information about Illumina Sequencing

+This video is a useful background on the Illumina sequencing techology that was used to generate this data.
+In the next episode we’ll be starting our journey on processing the reads generated from the sequencer.

+<iframe width="764" height="430" src="https://www.youtube.com/embed/fCd6B5HRaZ8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen="" enablejsapi="true" id="widget2"></iframe>

 :::::::::::::::::::::::::::::::::::::::: keypoints

 - It is important to record and understand your experiment's metadata.